Myrmex/overview/cadmus/dev/frontend/app.md

 (1) create a **new Angular app**: `ng new cadmus-<PRJ>-app`: when prompted, add Angular routing and use CSS (you may use SCSS if you prefer, or if you want to customize your theme).

->If you are creating an app for the only purpose of developing component libraries in it, the convention is naming it as `-shell` rather than `-app`.
+>If you are creating an app for the only purpose of developing component libraries in it, our convention is naming it as `-shell` rather than `-app`.

 (2) enter the newly created directory and **add Angular Material** (choose the Indigo/Pink theme - or whatever you prefer -, setup typography styles=yes, include and enable animations=yes) and **Angular localization package**: